folkertvanheusden/MutexErrChkEnforcer/README.md

 # MutexErrChkEnforcer
 This forces every pthread mutex to be an error-checking mutex so to track bugs.

+To enable this for 'recursive' mutexes, set the RECURSIVE environment variable before using the wrapper.

 # building
 * mkdir build